AbhimanyuKapoor/SafeRoute/README.md

-# SafeRoute 🛣️✨
+# SafeRoute 🛣️
 ### Safety-Aware Navigation Using AI and Google Maps

 SafeRoute is a mobile-first navigation system that evaluates **how safe a route is**, not just how fast it is.
-Traditional navigation systems optimize for distance or time; SafeRoute AI augments routing with **context-aware safety analysis** using Google Maps data, computer vision, and explainable backend logic.
+Traditional navigation systems optimize for distance or time; SafeRoute augments routing with **context-aware safety analysis** using Google Maps data, computer vision, and explainable backend logic.

 ---